lblod/frontend-embeddable-notule-editor/docs/plugins/confidential-content-plugin.md

 #### rdfa-awareness

-Adds the RDFa annotation `property` set to `ext:redacted` for the redacted text.
+Adds the RDFa annotation `property` set to `http://mu.semte.ch/vocabularies/ext/redacted` for the redacted text.